zominy/bash-cybersecurity-course/README.md

-# 💲Bash for Cybersecurity: YouTube Course Companion
+# 🛡️ Bash for Cybersecurity: YouTube Course Companion

 Welcome!
 This is the official GitHub repo for my YouTube course on Bash scripting for cybersecurity.